My rating: 5 of 5 stars

 Honestly, I couldn’t find major flaws to discuss in this review, but for objectivity’s sake, I felt a bit jaded about one of the plot twists because it was reminiscent of Pierce Brown’s Red Rising.

-In conclusion, Renegades is one of the most thought-provoking books YA has to offer.
+Renegades is one of the most thought-provoking books today.
 Anyway, you’re probably a silly person if you expect me to give a Marissa Meyer book less than 5 stars.
 HAHAHA.
 Even though it didn’t exactly reach the bar set by The Lunar Chronicles, I can say that I genuinely loved this book.
 If you’ve read it, too, please don’t hesitate to fanboy/fangirl with me! 😀

 P.S.
 Other noteworthy virtues of Renegades include: